Best Air Purifiers for Allergies (2026)

 |---|---|---|---|---|---|

-| 1 | Levoit Core 400S Top Pick Levoit | Best Overall for Allergies | 4.9 | $$ | |
+| 1 | Levoit Core 400S Top Pick Levoit | Best Overall for Allergies | 4.9 | $$ | Check Price |

-| 2 | Medify MA-25 Medify | Medical-Grade Compact | 4.7 | $$ | |
+| 3 | Medify MA-25 Medify | Medical-Grade Compact | 4.7 | $$ | Check Price |

-| 3 | Coway Airmega AP-1512HH Coway | Best Value | 4.7 | $$ | |
+| 4 | Coway Airmega AP-1512HH Coway | Best Value | 4.7 | $$ | Check Price |

-| 4 | Winix 5500-2 Winix | Best for Pollen + VOCs | 4.6 | $ | |
+| 5 | Winix 5510 Winix | Best for Pollen + VOCs (Smart) | 4.6 | $$ | Check Price |

-| 6 | Blueair Blue Pure 411 Blueair | Budget Pick | 4.4 | $ | |
+| 6 | Blueair Blue Pure 411a Max Blueair | Budget Pick | 4.4 | $ | Check Price |

-| 7 | Levoit Core 300 Levoit | Best Seller, Compact | 4.3 | $ |
+| 7 | Levoit Core 300 Levoit | Best Seller, Compact | 4.3 | $ | Check Price |

 Affiliate Disclosure: CleanAirCritic earns commissions from qualifying purchases through affiliate links on this page.
 This does not influence our rankings or reviews.
 All opinions are our own.
 Learn more

-The most effective defense is a True HEPA air purifier — one that captures 99.97% of airborne particles at 0.3 microns, the exact size range that includes the allergens triggering your symptoms.
+The most effective defense is a True HEPA air purifier that captures 99.97% of airborne particles at 0.3 microns, the exact size range that includes the allergens triggering your symptoms.
 But not all HEPA purifiers perform equally for allergies.
 The key differentiators are CADR ratings for dust and pollen, pre-filter quality, auto mode with air quality sensors, and noise levels low enough for overnight bedroom use.

 We evaluated the top-selling purifiers specifically for allergy performance, prioritizing CADR dust/pollen ratings, True HEPA certification, sensor accuracy, and real-world usability during allergy season.
 Here are the best options for 2026.